Sauteed Green Beans with Garlic

 This green bean recipe is so easy to make that it almost doesn't deserve to taste so good.
-It's our go-to sauteed green beans recipe because it's super fast to make (10 minutes!) and they go with nearly every dinner I make.
-I know you'll love them, too!
+It's our go-to easy sauteed green beans recipe because it's super fast to make (10 minutes!) and they go with nearly every dinner we make.
+You'll love them, too!

 Why these sauteed green beans are about to become your favorite